merge-api/merge-hris-javascript/docs/EmploymentsApi.md

 //tokenAuth.apiKeyPrefix = 'Token';

 let apiInstance = new MergeHrisApi.EmploymentsApi();
-let authorization = "authorization_example"; // String | Should include 'Bearer ' followed by your production API Key. let xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
+let xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
 let opts = {
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created after this datetime.